 New Year’s means new resolutions and that could mean checking new places and adventures off your bucket list.
-What do you aspire to accomplish in 2017?
+What do you aspire to accomplish?
 Learning to surf in Hawaii, skiing the Rockies or hiking that mountain in California?
 For the SLP with a sense of adventure you may want to consider becoming a traveling therapist.
 Being a traveling therapist allows you to travel and explore the United States while maintaining a job as an SLP and getting paid for work.

 The term “travel therapy” can be vague; it generally refers to the industry that staff’s therapists in short term contracts across the United States.
 Travel therapists are used to fill short-term, immediate staffing needs secondary to staffing shortages or temporary leaves.
 Jobs can be in any setting and are typically between 3 to 9 months in duration.